fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 +++

 Autoscaling is one of the key features of kubernetes because of its capability to scale up or down according to the load.
 This is pretty useful as optimizes cost and no human interference is required for scaling.
-It's intelligent enough to make it's own decisions on scaling matters.
+It is intelligent enough to make its own decisions on scaling matters.

 The default metric for new deploy functions to depend on is `targetCPU` which is provided by the kubernetes metrics server.
 But what if you want the functions to scale based on some third party software's metrics?